ginoskler/ginoskler.github.io/_pages/about.md

 Research Interests
 ======
-I am interested in developing novel ways of applying mathematical tools to complex real-world systems such as climate change and urban planning/development.
+I am interested in developing novel ways of applying mathematical tools to complex real-world systems such as climate and urban planning.
 A deep understanding of relevant data is at the heart of ensuring that those working directly on solving these problems are doing so in the most effective way.
 My research currently focuses on topological data analysis.

 Recent Coursework
 ======
+Spring 2024: Optimization, Topology II, Modern Algebra, Bayesian Statistics

 Fall 2023: Coding and Information Theory for Data Science, Introduction to Machine Learning, Mathematical Statistics

 Spring 2023: Introduction to Artificial Intelligence, Introduction to Differential Geometry, Analysis of Algorithms